 Childhood Immunization Schedule (Birth to 18 Years Old)

-View the Immunization Schedule on the Centers for Disease Control and Prevention (CDC) website to see the complete list of recommended immunizations and the ages at which they are given.
+View the immunization schedule on the CDC website to see the complete list of recommended immunizations and the ages at which they are given.
 Schedule is also provided below.

 To shorten your wait, call ahead to make an appointment.
-Then fill out and print these 4 forms* and bring all 4 forms with you to your appointment at the Health Department.
+Then fill out and print these four forms* and bring all four forms and your immunization records to your appointment at the Health Department.